PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 sudo reboot
 ```
+### 8.3 Set up Cockpit-IndustrialPI
-+ To connect a notebook to your Industrial Pi, use an Ethernet cable to connect the notebook to one of the Industrial Pi's Ethernet ports.
++ To connect a notebook to your Industrial Pi, use an Ethernet cable to connect the notebook to one of the Industrial PI's Ethernet ports.
 Open your browser and enter http://industrialpiXXXXXX.local in your search bar.
 For XXXXXX, enter the six-digit serial number of the Industrial-Pi.
 You will find this number on the front of the Industrial Pi.
 + Log in with the data provided on the sticker on the side of the Indutrial Pi.
 + It will open a dashboard of your IndustrialPi.
 + Under Tools you will find the item RevPi Configuration.
 Click on it.